moan0s/matrix-registration-bot/README.md

 This means, that a user that registers on your server has to provide a registration token to successfully create an account.
 The token can be created by interacting with this bot.
-So to invite a friend you would send `create` to the bot which answers with an token.
-You send the token to the friend and they can uses this to create an account.
+So to invite a friend you would send `create` to the bot which answers with a token.
+You send the token to the friend, and they can use this to create an account.

 The feature was added in Matrix v1.2.
 More information can be found in the [Synapse Documentation](https://matrix-org.github.io/synapse/latest/usage/administration/admin_api/registration_tokens.html).